12 creatives who stand out with square business card designs

 “The ‘Doing My Damn Best’ card started out as a design for a mental health project.
 Each month, I create a new design in the hopes of helping others feel less alone.
 I chose Square Business Cards because I felt like the shape allowed me to have more freedom and space to design.
 I also really wanted something that felt fresh, fun and more like a mini-print rather than a business card.”

 Inspired by her childhood love of painting and her mother’s love of plants, Chanel creates paintings and stationery featuring leafy motifs in watercolor, gouache and ink.
+Her beautiful square business card designs showcase her work.

 “My card designs are made from digitized elements of a watercolor study I did of indoor house plants.
 I fell in love with the uniqueness of Square Business Cards compared to conventional ones and thought it’d be a great way to stand out.
 The crispness of the printing and the vibrant colors are exactly what I’d hoped for.”